IgorSprovieri/cri-cra-rag/README.md

 ```
 npm run extract -- --pdf "YOUR PDF URL"  --output resultado.json
 ```

+You can use the pdfs example in examples folder, how: "examples/CRA022002XM_Termo de securitização_2022-03-22.pdf"

 ## Using the main script for others contexts